nicholasf/ectypes.js/README.md

-Drafts is a DSL letting you specify how your models should be populated with data.
-It utilizes a strategy pattern to let you specify whichever persistence layer you like to use- proxying calls between mapped objects to the persistence layer, and passing in generated test data along the way.
+Drafts lets specify how your models should be populated with data.
+It utilizes a strategy pattern specify proxied calls to whichever underlying persistence layer(s) you might like to use - find a strategy for your persistence layer or write your own.
+They're very simple to write.

 Current strategies - sequelize - http://www.sequelizejs.com/ .
 (Only build is supported, but that's enough to begin with).